mal2ai/certificate-verification-system-using-blockchain---laravel-react/README.md

 This project was developed as part of my Final Year Project and serves as a practical solution for digital credential validation using cutting-edge web and blockchain technologies.

+> ⚠️ **For Your Attention:** This system is not the final release.
+There are known vulnerabilities that still need to be fixed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>